Quick Summary of Izetta: The Last Witch Episode 3

-A young soldier of Eylstadt who wants nothing more than to go home stands in a trench, awaiting the Germanian advance.
-Behind them was an ancient fortress, still packed with vintage weapons, that still stood guard over this entrance to his country.
+A young soldier of Eylstadt who wants nothing more than to go home stands in a trench, awaiting the Germanian advance. n ancient fortress towered behind them, still packed with vintage weapons, that still stood guard over this entrance to his country.
 He and the rest of his fellow soldiers learn that their foe’s tanks made short work of their armor.
 Then the enemy’s air force bombed the trenches.
 People all around him were dying, and only their artillery was able to hold back the Germanian advance.

 The Princess watched the battle from the slopes of the mountain above the field.
 The surviving soldiers gathered with her were losing their discipline and were in favor of just charging the enemy.
 Finé had to talk them down, saying that she may have to call on them to lay down their lives, but that now was not that time.
 Izetta, watching the exchange, found she could no longer bear seeing the Princess in such distress.

 Izetta could not bear seeing the Princess in such distress, so she decided to act.
 Capture from the Crunchyroll stream.